-There are third-party restrictions on the ability of certain of our subsidiaries to transfer funds to us.
-These restrictions are related to regulatory requirements.
+There are regulatory restrictions on the ability of certain of our subsidiaries to transfer funds to us.
 The payments of ordinary and extraordinary dividends by certain of our subsidiaries (through which we conduct our business) are subject to significant regulatory restrictions under the laws and regulations of the states in which they operate.
 Among other things, such laws and regulations require certain subsidiaries to maintain minimum capital and net worth requirements and may limit the amount of ordinary and extraordinary dividends and other payments that these subsidiaries can pay to us.
-As of December 31, 2022, the total net assets subject to these third-party restrictions was \$145 million.
+As of December 31, 2023, the total net assets subject to these regulatory restrictions was \$157 million.
 We expect that such limitations will be in effect for the foreseeable future.
-In Texas, we are relieved of the obligation to post 75 percent of our otherwise required reserves because we operate a captive insurer approved by Texas regulators in order to satisfy such obligations.
 None of our subsidiaries are obligated to make funds available to us through the payment of dividends.
 If we cannot receive sufficient distributions from our subsidiaries, we may not be able to meet our obligations to fund general corporate expenses or service our debt obligations.